mojaloop/mini-loop/README.md

-# mini-loop v2.0 with K8s v1.20
+# mini-loop v3.0 with Microk8s v1.20 or k3s v1.21
-Simple, scripted/automated installation of Mojaloop (http://mojaloop.io)
+Simple, scripted/automated installation of Mojaloop (http://mojaloop.io) for demo, test, training and development.

 ## Deployment Instructions option #1 install and use Microk8s
 Assuming you have an x86_64 environment running Ubuntu release 16, 18 or 20 and are logged in as a non-root user (e.g. mluser)